 Deductible: Amount of expense or loss to be paid by the insured before a health insurance policy starts paying benefits.
 Individual family plan may offer some benefits that a deductible is not required such as preventive care or doctor visit co pays.
 Be sure to ask your health insurance agent how your deductible works.

 Discount Health Care Insurance: Also known as limited benefit insurance or indemnity insurance.
-A plan that pays benefits to insureds based on a predetermined, fixed rate set for the medical services provided, regardless of the actual expense incurred.
+A plan that pays benefits to the insured based on a predetermined, fixed rate set for the medical services provided, regardless of the actual expense incurred.

 Free Look: Provision required in most states whereby policyholders have either 10 or 20 days to examine their new policies at no obligation.